estebanmunchjones2019/academind-next.js-article/Next article.md

 According to them (https://wordpress.org/), *WordPress is open source software you can use to create a beautiful website, blog, or app.*

-Let's look at some numbers to see how used is this software in the real world:
+Let's look at some numbers to see how used this software is in the real world:

 *WordPress is now **powering 39.5% of all websites in 2021**, up from powering 35% of sites in 2020.
 Counting only sites that use a content management system (CMS), WordPress has a market share of 64.1%.* (source: https://www.searchenginejournal.com)

 Why not using the most popular tech to build an app?
-Using something mainstream has the advantage of getting good support, tons of answered questions online, and besides that, it can be hosted in a server at a really low cost.
+Using something mainstream has the advantage of getting **good support**, **tons of answered questions online**, and besides that, it can be hosted in a server at a **really low cost**.

-In a nutshell, WordPress is a bunch of PHP files and MySQL databases, installed on a Linux server, usin **Apache** (the most commonly used Web server on **Linux** systems).
-This software can be used to store data and create html pages that users can interact with.
+In a nutshell, WordPress is a bunch of PHP files and MySQL databases, installed on a Linux server, using **Apache** (the most commonly used Web server on **Linux** systems).
+This software can be used to store data and create HTML files which are translated into pages that users can interact with in the browser.

 Note: WordPress can also run on Windows and Mac, and this is the case when developing wordpress sites locally.
 Then, when on production, most web servers use Linux.